-- 1. The Board does not agree with this contention of the Complainant as no evidence was provide by the complainant to indicate in what manner the assessment was prepared in contravention of Section 293 of the M.G.A. - 2.
-The Board was not provided with any evidence or argument from the Complainant to support this issue. - 3.
+- 2. The Board was not provided with any evidence or argument from the Complainant to support this issue. - 3.
 The Board agrees with this assertion, assuming there is evidence to warrant a reduction. - 4.
 The Complainant provided no evidence or argument to support this contention so the Board did not give this matter consideration. - 5.
 Both parties introduced equity comparables which, in the case of the Complainant supported their requested assessment and, in the case of the Assessor, which supported the existing assessment.
-Both parties provided the Board with argument as to why their equity comparables were superior; however, in the final analysis the Board was not convinced by the equity argument of the Complainant to reduce the assessments of the subject properties.

-- 6. The Complainant introduced well documented sales evidence, complete with photographs of the properties, to support their request for a reduced assessment.
-The Assessor noted that two of the sales were post-facto with one having been recorded July 31st of 2009 and the other having been recorded August 31, 2009.
-The Board accepts these sales as both were recorded in the assessment year and both were recorded close to the July 1st valuation date.
-The Assessor introduced five sales which were not supported with documentation nor with photographs.
-The Board noticed that one of the Assessor's sales related to a unit from within the subject building and that sale, which was recorded in December of 2008, indicated a time adjusted selling price of \$146/Sq.
-Ft. and which supported the Complainant's requested assessment.
+Both parties provided the Board with argument as to why their equity comparables were superior; however, in the final analysis the Board was not convinced by the equity argument of the Complainant to reduce the assessments of the subject properties. - The Complainant introduced well documented sales evidence, complete with 6. photographs of the properties, to support their request for a reduced assessment.
+The Assessor introduced three sales which were not supported with documentation nor with photographs.
+Upon questioning by the Complainant the Assessor acknowledged that one of their sales was not comparable to the subject and should be removed.
+This left two sales comparables from the Assessor one of which indicated a value of approximately \$181/Sq.
+Ft. and the other of which indicated a value of approximately \$208/Sq.
+Ft.
+When guestioned as to how they got to the assessed value of the subject from these sales indications the Assessor was unable to provide a satisfactory answer.
 The Board found the Assessor's sales evidence difficult to compare to the subject properties as no photographs were made available; thus, the degree of comparability was questionable.
 Additionally, no supporting sales documentation was provided by the Assessor.
 The Board was convinced by the superior, well documented sales evidence of the Complainant that a reduction on the assessed values of the subject properties is warranted. - 7.
-The assessment of the subject property was prepared using the Direct Comparison Approach to Value and not the Income Approach to Value; however, the Board is concerned with the resultant assessment, not the manner in which the assessment was While the Complainant did provide an abbreviated income approach that suggested a value in the range of \$118/Sq.
+The assessment of the subject property was prepared using the Direct Comparison Approach to Value and not the Income Approach to Value; however, the Board is concerned with the resultant assessment, not the manner in which the assessment was derived.
+While the Complainant did provide an abbreviated income approach that suggested a value in the range of \$125/Sq.
 Ft.; however, this value was significantly below the Complainant's requested assessed values and it was not supported by either the Complainant's equity evidence nor by their sales evidence.
-Accordingly the Board was not swaved by the Complainant's Income Approach argument to alter the assessed values of the subject properties. - 8.
+Accordingly the Board was not swayed by the Complainant's Income Approach argument to alter the assessed values of the subject properties. - 8.
 The valuation method applied in this instance was the Direct Comparison Approach, which is sometimes referred to as the Direct Sales Approach or similar names.
 The use of this approach to value is contextually allowed in the legislation.
 The Complainant did not advance any persuasive argument or evidence to support the contention that an error had been made in the application of the Direct Comparison Approach in preparing this assessment.